redpanda-data/connect/website/docs/components/outputs/elasticsearch.md

 ### `index`

-`string` The index to place messages.
+The index to place messages.
 This field supports [interpolation functions](/docs/configuration/interpolation#functions).

+Type: `string`
+Default: `"benthos_index"`

 ### `pipeline`

-`string` An optional pipeline id to preprocess incoming documents.
+An optional pipeline id to preprocess incoming documents.
 This field supports [interpolation functions](/docs/configuration/interpolation#functions).

+Type: `string`
+Default: `""`

 ### `id`

-`string` The ID for indexed messages.
+The ID for indexed messages.
 Interpolation should be used in order to create a unique ID for each message.
 This field supports [interpolation functions](/docs/configuration/interpolation#functions).

+Type: `string`
+Default: `"${!count:elastic_ids}-${!timestamp_unix}"`

 ### `type`

-`string` The document type.
+The document type.

+Type: `string`
+Default: `"doc"`

 ### `sniff`

-`bool` Prompts Benthos to sniff for brokers to connect to when establishing a connection.
+Prompts Benthos to sniff for brokers to connect to when establishing a connection.

+Type: `bool`
+Default: `true`

 ### `healthcheck`

-`bool` Whether to enable healthchecks.
+Whether to enable healthchecks.

+Type: `bool`
+Default: `true`

 ### `timeout`

-`string` The maximum time to wait before abandoning a request (and trying again).
+The maximum time to wait before abandoning a request (and trying again).

+Type: `string`
+Default: `"5s"`

 ### `max_in_flight`

-`number` The maximum number of messages to have in flight at a given time.
+The maximum number of messages to have in flight at a given time.
 Increase this to improve throughput.

+Type: `number`
+Default: `1`

 ### `max_retries`

-`number` The maximum number of retries before giving up on the request.
+The maximum number of retries before giving up on the request.
 If set to zero there is no discrete limit.

+Type: `number`
+Default: `0`

 ### `backoff`

-`object` Control time intervals between retry attempts.
+Control time intervals between retry attempts.

+Type: `object`
+Default: `{"initial_interval":"1s","max_elapsed_time":"30s","max_interval":"5s"}`

 ### `backoff.initial_interval`

-`string` The initial period to wait between retry attempts.
+The initial period to wait between retry attempts.

+Type: `string`
+Default: `"1s"`

 ### `backoff.max_interval`

-`string` The maximum period to wait between retry attempts.
+The maximum period to wait between retry attempts.

+Type: `string`
+Default: `"5s"`

 ### `backoff.max_elapsed_time`

-`string` The maximum period to wait before retry attempts are abandoned.
+The maximum period to wait before retry attempts are abandoned.
 If zero then no limit is used.

+Type: `string`
+Default: `"30s"`

 ### `basic_auth`

-`object` Allows you to specify basic authentication.
+Allows you to specify basic authentication.

+Type: `object`
+Default: `{"enabled":false,"password":"","username":""}`

 ```yaml
 # Examples